Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

    .. tab:: Compiler for macOS

       If you use macOS, you can install the Clang compiler by installing XCode.
-      Check if you have XCode and clang installed by opening a terminal window and entering the following.
+      Check if you have XCode and Clang installed by opening a terminal window and entering the following.

       .. code:: sh

             clang --version

-      Install XCode and clang by using the following command.
+      Install XCode and Clang by using the following command.

       .. code:: sh